PaXLiCh/FormattEditText/README.md

 This method returns the current character that is being used as the placeholder char.

 **getText(boolean removeMask)**
-This method is exaclty like getText() except that you're able to pass a parameter that will determine if the value returned will contain the mask characters or not.
+This method is exactly like getText() except that you're able to pass a parameter that will determine if the value returned will contain the mask characters or not.

 #### Mask
 The mask is a simple sequence of character where some of these have a special meaning.
 Any character that does not have a special meaning will be treated as a literal character and will appear as is in the MaskedEditText.